Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 The Vulnerability Overload Problem

 Recent research by Jacobs et al. (2023) shows organizations face an average of 15,000 new CVEs annually, but only about 3-7% are ever exploited in the wild.
 Traditional CVSS scoring treats a theoretical remote code execution the same whether it's actively being weaponized or gathering dust in a proof-of-concept repository.
+This gap between theoretical severity and practical risk is something I've explored extensively in my security-focused homelab.

 In my homelab, I initially took the CVSS-only approach.
 In August 2024, I scanned my 47 Docker containers and found 312 CVEs.
 If I'd tried to patch everything critical or high, I would have spent 40+ hours across several weeks.
 I was burning out before I even started.